Authentic Tuscan Chicken Liver Patè. This recipe is authentic. It’s Italian. And, I learned to make it in Italy with Chef Stefano. So yum!

 You could contact the folks at Watsons Farms and see if they ship to your area!
 If not, then simple Google farms in your state that sell/ship pasture-raised and grass-fed meats.

 Another alternative is to use Cooks Venture.
 At times they do have the chicken livers and beef liver.
 Not every time you shop, but sometimes.
-That’s why when I see it on their website, I usually order extra!
-And, please use my discount code AK50 for $50 for first-time shoppers and AK20 for $20 off subsequent orders!
-These are really great savings!
+Jump over to my SHOP THE BRANDS I LOVE page to check out the Cooks Venture savings and discount codes!

 Italian Chicken Liver Pâté Recipe